SeaSharpe/Design/ThreatModel.md

   **Description:**     Web Server may be spoofed by an attacker and this may lead to unauthorized access to Browser Client.
 Consider using a standard authentication mechanism to identify the source process.

-  **Justification:**   The webserver is authenticated by the HTTPs Certificate and our private key.
+  **Justification:**   The webserver is authenticated by the HTTPS Certificate and our private key.
   -------------------- -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------